 — Chung Wu, chief researcher, LikeCoin

 The end-user workflow is simple and intuitive: Content creators, curators, and consumers take part in the LikeCoin ecosystem by using the free Liker Land (opens new window) app, a reader and wallet for engaging with content.
-LikeCoin also offers browser extensions for Chromium (opens new window) (Chrome and Brave) and Firefox (opens new window), so users can add material to their Liker Land reading lists on the fly.
+LikeCoin also offers a browser extension for Chromium (opens new window) (Chrome and Brave), so users can add material to their Liker Land reading lists on the fly.
 Outside the Liker Land app, creators can collect likes directly from WordPress, Medium, and other common blogging platforms using an easy-to-implement LikeCoin button plugin.

 As a "free republic" of content creators, curators and publishers, and consumers, Liker Land also operates as a decentralized autonomous organization (DAO) with a Cosmos (opens new window)-based bonded proof-of-stake mechanism in which every "citizen" of Liker Land participates in blockchain governance.
 Acquiring more LikeCoin increases a user's voting power in Liker Land.
 While taking part in Liker Land is free of charge, users can also become Civic Likers — the Liker Land equivalent of "taxpayers" — for a flat monthly rate, acting as ongoing supporters whose contributions fund creators.